-Violation of the Student Code of Conduct will result in a complaint of a breach of community standards, and sanctions could include fines, restrictions, and suspension.
+Violation of the Code will result in a complaint of a breach of community standards, and sanctions could include fines, restrictions, and suspension.

 ACADEMIC INTEGRITY

 I am proud of honest students who work hard to get a good grade and I support them by asking for severe penalties on cheating.
 Cheating is the attempt to gain an improper advantage in an academic evaluation.